Military Divorce and Retirement Pay

 In response, Congress passed the Uniformed Services Former Spouse Protection Act (USFSPA), in 1982.
 This act allows state courts to treat disposable retired pay either as property solely of the member or as the property of the member and his spouse in accordance with the laws of the state court.

 Contrary to popular belief, there is no "magic formula" contained in the act to determine the appropriate division of retired pay.
 A state court can divide retired pay in any way it chooses (subject to the laws of that state).
 For example, it would be perfectly legal for a court to divide military retired pay 50/50 for a marriage that only lasted two months (again, subject to the laws of that state).
 A state could also decide to award a majority of the retired pay to the former spouse if the state laws allowed such a division.
+Conversely, a court may also choose to treat retired pay as the exclusive property of the military member.

 However, in order for the Department of Defense (DOD) to make direct payments of a military member's retired pay to the former spouse, the following guidelines must be met: